oktaytuncay/Kubernetes/kubernetes.md

      role: db
   ```

 And then we build the rule.
-Under policy types specify whether the rule is to allow ingress or egress traffic or both.
+Under policy, types specify whether the rule is to allow ingress or egress traffic or both.
 In our case, we only want to allow ingress traffic to the database pod.

 We specify the ingress rule that allows traffic from the API pod and we also specify the API pod again using labels and selectors.
 And the port to allow traffic on which is 3306.